ga4gh/data-security/AAI/README.md

-To help assure the authenticity of identities used to access data from GA4GH Driver Projects, and other projects that adopt GA4GH standards, the Data Use and Researcher Identity (DURI) Work Stream is in the process of developing a standard of GA4GH Claims.
+To help assure the authenticity of identities used to access data from GA4GH Driver Projects, and other projects that adopt GA4GH standards, the Data Use and Researcher Identity (DURI) Work Stream has developed a standard around [claims](https://github.com/ga4gh-duri/ga4gh-duri.github.io/tree/master/researcher_ids).
 This standard assumes that some GA4GH Claims provided by Brokers described in this document will conform to the DURI researcher-identity policy and standard.
 This standard does NOT assume that DURI's GA4GH Claims will be the only ones used.

-This AAI standard aims at developing an approach that enables data holders’ systems to recognize and accept identities from multiple Brokers -- allowing for a federated approach.
+This AAI standard aims at developing an approach that enables data holders’ and data owners systems to recognize and accept identities from multiple Brokers -- allowing for a federated approach.
 An organization can still use this specification and not support multiple Brokers, though they may find in that case that it’s just using